Chicken Mushroom Pasta

 Can I make this gluten-free?

-How do I keep the sauce from splitting?
+How do I keep the chicken moist?

-Can I use dried mushrooms?
+Can I use frozen mushrooms?

 Remember it later